JuliaNLSolvers/NLsolve.jl/README.md

 calling `f!` and `g!` successively, then this syntax can possibly improve the performance.

+### Other combinations

+There are other helpers for two other cases, described below.
+Note that these cases are not optimal in terms of memory management.

+If only `f!` and `fg!` are available, the helper function `only_f!_and_fg!` can be used to construct a `DifferentiableMultivariateFunction` object, that can be used as first argument of `nlsolve`.
+The complete syntax is therefore:

+    nlsolve(only_f!_and_fg!(f!, fg!), initial_x)

+If only `fg!` is available, the helper function `only_fg!` can be used to construct a `DifferentiableMultivariateFunction` object, that can be used as first argument of `nlsolve`.
+The complete syntax is therefore:

+    nlsolve(only_fg!(fg!), initial_x)

 ## With functions returning residuals and Jacobian as output

 Here it is assumed that you have a function `f(x::Vector)` that returns a